 - Japan Airlines — Tokyo Narita services

-Terminal 4 is located on the south side of Heathrow, separated from Terminals 2, 3 and 5 by the two runways.
-It requires a dedicated approach road via the southern perimeter and has its own drop-off zone distinct from the other terminals.
+Terminal 4 is located on the south side of Heathrow, separated from Terminals 2, 3 and 5 by the runways.
+It is home to a number of SkyTeam carriers and independent airlines, and requires a dedicated approach road via the Southern Perimeter Road with its own drop-off zone.

-This separation is why Terminal 4 transfers from Aylesbury are priced differently — the route adds approximately 2 miles and 5 minutes compared to the northern terminals.
+This separation is why Terminal 4 transfers from Aylesbury are priced slightly differently — the route adds roughly 2 miles and 5 minutes compared with the northern terminals.

 Airlines using Terminal 4: